bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 of `clusterA` shall not lead to any disruption of service and subsequently it's status is changed to *deprovisioning*.

 A call is then made to OCM to delete it.
-`clusterA` is then *soft deleted* from from the database.
-`clusterA`'s external dependencies are then removed:
-This step consists of removing the keycloak client created for this cluster's IDP along with removing the kas-fleetshard-operator service account.
+Once the cluster has been completely removed from OCM, `clusterA`'s external dependencies are then removed.
+In this step, we are removing the keycloak client created for this cluster's IDP along with removing the kas-fleetshard-operator service account.
+At the end, `clusterA` is then *soft deleted* from from the database.

 ## OSD Cluster Scale-Up criteria and value calculation